GenomicMedLab/preferredlist/analyses/Grobner_and_Worst_2018/notes.md

 ## Pediatric pan-cancer SMGs
 [Supplementary tables](../../data/41586_2018_BFnature25480_MOESM3_ESM.xlsx) from the paper were downloaded.
-Supplementary Table 9 contains 77 significantly mutated genes as identified by MuSiC.
+Supplementary Table 9 contains 77 significantly mutated genes as identified by MuSiC on SNVs and Indels.
 These were extracted as a [standalone list](../../data/grober_worst_pediatric_smgs.txt).

 Of these, "25" genes were identified in the manuscript as overlapping with adult SMGs.
 While some of